AI Regulatory Tracker

 State High Impact

-Illinois Enacts First-in-Nation Ban on AI-Only Mental Health Therapy
+Illinois Enacts First-in-Nation Ban on AI-Only Therapy

 Illinois HB 1806 (Wellness and Oversight for Psychological Resources Act) prohibits AI systems from independently performing therapy, counseling, or psychotherapy without direct oversight by a licensed mental health professional.
 The law, which passed unanimously and was signed by Gov. Pritzker, represents the first state ban on autonomous AI therapy and sets a precedent for other states considering similar restrictions.
+Applicable to mental health-specific AI chatbots offering therapeutic services.

 Bans autonomous AI therapy; requires licensed professional oversight